-Recall your email message in Microsoft Outlook 2016 if you have sent out a message that you would like to have a second chance at sending.
+Recall your email message in Microsoft Outlook 2019 or 2016 if you have sent out a message that you would like to have a second chance at sending.
 Perform these steps as quickly as possible after the email message has been sent to ensure best results.

 This option will only work for recipients who are using Outlook or other compatible email client.
 The recall is only available on Windows clients.
 Outlook 2016 for Mac does not support a recall option.